CumulusNetworks/docs/content/cumulus-linux-514/Layer-1-and-Switch-Ports/DHCP/DHCP-Relays.md

 Program terminated with signal SIGSEGV, Segmentation fault.
 ```

-To resolve the issue, manually edit the configuration file to remove the space, then run the `systemctl restart dhcrelay-<server-group>-<vrf>.service` command to restart the `dhcrelay` service and apply the configuration change.
+To resolve the issue, manually edit the `/etc/default/isc-dhcp-relay-default` file to remove the space, then run the `systemctl restart dhcrelay@default.service` command to restart the `dhcrelay` service and apply the configuration change.

 ## Considerations